 Shaun McCutcheon, who contributed to 16 different federal candidates in an earlier year, and the Republican National Committee challenged the provisions on First Amendment grounds.
 A three-judge federal district court upheld the provisions, finding that they served the very important purpose of preventing evasion of so-called base limits, which refer to contribution limits to individual candidates.

-Court ruled that limits did not survive strict scrutiny
+Court ruled that limits did not survive exacting scrutiny

 Under the law, a direct appeal was filed to the U.S. Supreme Court.
 Writing for a plurality, Chief Justice John G. Roberts, Jr. reasoned that the aggregate limits did not survive the exacting scrutiny required for regulations that directly limited political speech.